mattlyons0/Rsync-Snapshot/README.md

 - Clone this repo `git clone https://github.com/mattlyons0/Rsync-Backup.git`
 - Install Dependencies `npm install` (There are very few)
 - Execute the backup
-  - Locally `node Rsync-Backup --dst /media/MyBackup`
+  - Locally `node Rsync-Snapshot --dst /media/MyBackup`
-  - Remotely `node Rsync-Backup --shell ssh --dst username@myserver.com:/media/MyBackup`
+  - Remotely `node Rsync-Snapshot --shell ssh --dst username@myserver.com:/media/MyBackup`
 - It is recommended to schedule this command to run regularly in cron or alike

 #### Parameters